 I’ve also worked as editor and writer-for-hire on projects ranging from novels to gameworld lore.
 I’m often asked to polish and copy-edit work, particularly when it comes to dialogue.

-I’m happy to give talks anywhere (just try and stop me!) and have previously given talks on:
+I’m happy to give talks anywhere (just try and stop me!) and have previously given talks at universities and at conferences such as GDC, Narrascope, AdventureX, Level Up, XpoNorth, and Nineworlds on:

 I lecture and advise on training courses, have acted as a games adviser for BAFTA Wales, co-founded and chaired the Games Wales industry body in Wales, and generally spend a lot of time making a nuisance of myself in an attempt to big up the games industry in my local area.
-I’m a full member of BAFTA, the IGDA, and of the Writer’s Guild.
+I’m a full member of BAFTA.